-7.1.
-Programme authorities 118 Table 9 Director of Department for Audit of Public Funds in Ministry of Finance 118 7.2.
-Procedure for setting up the joint secretariat 119
+5. APPROACH TO COMMUNICATION AND VISIBILITY FOR THE INTERREG PROGRAMME (OBJECTIVES, TARGET AUDIENCES, COMMUNICATION CHANNELS, INCLUDING SOCIAL MEDIA OUTREACH, WHERE APPROPRIATE, PLANNED BUDGET AND RELEVANT INDICATORS FOR MONITORING AND EVALUATION) 138 Main objective Communication channels Budget139 Monitoring and evaluation 6.
+INDICATION OF SUPPORT TO SMALL-SCALE PROJECTS, INCLUDING SMALL PROJECTS WITHIN SMALL PROJECT FUNDS 140 7.
+IMPLEMENTING PROVISIONS 141 7.1.
+Programme authorities 141 Table 9 141 Director of Department for Audit of Public Funds in Ministry of Finance 7.2.
+Procedure for setting up the joint secretariat 7.3.

-7.3.
 Apportionment of liabilities among participating Member States and where applicable, the third or partner countries and OCTs, in the event of financial corrections imposed by the managing authority or the Commission 8.
-USE OF UNIT COSTS, LUMP SUMS, FLAT RATES AND FINANCING NOT LINKED TO COSTS 121 Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs MAP 122 APPENDIX 1 123 A. Summary of the main elements B. Details by type of operation 125 C. Calculation of the standard scale of unit costs, lump sums or flat rates 1.
+USE OF UNIT COSTS, LUMP SUMS, FLAT RATES AND FINANCING NOT LINKED TO COSTS144Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs144 MAP 145 APPENDIX 1 146 A. Summary of the main elements B. Details by type of operation C. Calculation of the standard scale of unit costs, lump sums or flat rates 1.
 Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc): 2.
 Please specify why the proposed method and calculation based on Article 94(2) is relevant to the type of operation: .
-126 3.
+149 3.
 Please specify how the calculations were made, in particular including any assumptions made in terms of quality or quantities.
 Where relevant, statistical evidence and benchmarks should be used and, if requested, provided in a format that is usable by the Commission: 4.
-Please explain how you have ensured that only eligible expenditure was included in the calculation of the standard scale of unit cost, lump sum or flat rate: 5.
-Assessment of the audit authority or authorities of the calculation methodology and amounts and the arrangements to ensure the verification, quality, collection and storage of data: APPENDIX 2 127 A. Summary of the main elements 128 B. Details by type of operation APPENDIX 3: LIST OF PLANNED OPERATIONS OF STRATEGIC IMPORTANCE WITH A TIMETABLE - ARTICLE 17(3) CPR 130 DOCUMENTS 131
+Please explain how you have ensured that only eligible expenditure was included in the calculation of the standard scale of unit cost, lump sum or flat rate:

+5. Assessment of the audit authority or authorities of the calculation methodology and amounts and the arrangeme ensure the verification, quality, collection and storage of data:

+APPENDIX 2 150

+A. Summary of the main elements 151

+B. Details by type of operation 152

+APPENDIX 3: LIST OF PLANNED OPERATIONS OF STRATEGIC IMPORTANCE WITH A TIMETABLE - ARTICLE 17(3) CPR 153

+DOCUMENTS 154